mimicos/mimitext/README.md

 ### Temperature
 Randomness.
 0.3~0.7 is a good area to try for many models. *This value impacts the result of the SoftMax column in the Token mode.*

+### Number of Responses
+This passes a request for multiple responses to `generate`.
+This can be faster than generating multiple sequences one at a time, but it appears to impact the ram/video ram usage of the model.

 ### Response Length
 The length (in tokens) to request from the model.
 These are sometimes words, parts of words, individual letters, or less.